croxton/ee_zen_garden/README.md

 	* Click on `Pull Request` on the right near the top of the page.
 	* Choose `develop` as the base branch.
-	* Write a descriptive comment briefly explaining what your solution.
+	* Write a descriptive comment briefly describing your solution.
 	* Click `Create pull request`.

 4. I will review your solution for inclusion in the repo.
 If I ask you to make changes: